-Mothers Education Level: In the section of the sheet on mothers, list the information about all mothers living in the household.
-Note down mother's age, and number of children she has.
+Mothers Education Level: In the section of the sheet on mothers, list the information about ALL mothers living in the household.
+Note down mother's name, age and number of children she has.

-- Tick the Respective box: - Gone to school: Tick the relevant Box YES / No. - o If Studied, What was the HIGHEST Class Completed: write down the highest Class she has passed?
-Do not write the class from which she left school but the class she has completed. - o Tick if attended any Literacy Program: Tick the relevant Box YES / No
+- Tick the Respective box: - o Gone to school: Tick the relevant Box YES / No. - o HIGHEST Class Completed: Write down the highest Class she has passed.
+Do not write the class from which she left school but the class she has completed.

-If the mother is present in the household then talk to her directly (if possible) to get information from her.
+Note: If the mother is present in the household then talk to her directly (if possible) to get information from her.